Roasted Mahi Mahi Recipe

 What You’ll Need

-Although this roasted mahi mahi dinner might seem out of the ordinary, thanks to the Macedonian flavors (think Mediterranean meets Near East), it’s actually made up of familiar, everyday ingredients.
+Although this roasted mahi mahi dinner might seem out of the ordinary, thanks to the Mediterranean flavors, it’s actually made with familiar, everyday ingredients.
+Here’s a quick look at what you’ll need.
+Scroll down to the recipe card for a printable list.

-• Fish: For this recipe, I use 4 mahi mahi fillets, about 6 ounces each.
+• Fish: For this recipe, I use 4 mahi mahi fish fillets, about 6 ounces each.

 • Herbs & Spices: For this recipe, we’ll be using a teaspoon each of smoked paprika, cumin, coriander, garlic powder and thyme.
 It’s going to be delicious!